-Avoidance is the most common fish response to increases in turbidity and sedimentation for most species.
-However, certain species, including the razorback sucker, have evolved in riverine conditions with naturally high turbidity levels and, as a result, may be attracted to naturally high turbidity.
+Avoidance is the most common fish response to increases in turbidity and sedimentation.
 Fish will not occupy areas unsuitable for survival unless they have no other option.
 Some fish, such as bluegill and bass species, will not spawn in excessively turbid water.
 Therefore, construction activities could cause fish habitat to become limited if high turbidity caused by construction-related erosion were to preclude a species from occupying habitat required for specific life stages.